roti-d/100-days-of-code/log.md

   - fast to set up (within an hour)
   - encryption via IPSec
   - run over public internet
-  - bandwidth: 1.25Gbps
+  - latency: 1.25Gbps
   - Not HA by default as CGW can be a single point of failure
   - architecture:
     - VPC and on-perm router
     - CGW (customer gateway)
-    - VPG (vitual private gateway)=> has two physical endpoints that can be connected to CGW
+    - VGW (vitual private gateway)=> has two physical endpoints that can be connected to CGW
     - Connection between CGW and VPG
 - Direct connect (DX)
   - Takes weeks or months to set up
   - Usually people first set up site-to-site VPN while waiting for DX
   - Data no encrypted.
-    - To make it encrypted, instead of connceting to VPC router, connect it with VPG endpoints then leverage IPSec encryption.
+    - To make it encrypted, instead of connceting to public VIPS, connect it with VGW endpoints then leverage IPSec encryption.
-  - bandwidth: 10 Gbps
+  - latency: 40 Gbps
   - Not HA by default as it involves many single physical failure point
   - architecture:
     - AWS port in AWS site
     - Customer or partner port in AWS site
     - Fiber to connect AWS port and customer port
     - Fiber to connect customer port in AWS site to customer on-perm router
+    - VIFS (virtual interfaces = one VLAN adn one BGP session on customer side
-- Transit gateway
+- Transit gateway (TGW)
   - Transit hub to connect VPCs and/or customer on-perm networks via attachments like peering, site-to-site VPN, DX.
   - Simplify the network design a lot
+  - HA by default
+  - Support cross-region or cross account peering
+  - For any AZs within VPC that wants to use TGW, each needs its own VPC attachment
   - Support static and dynamic routing.
 If dynamic routing is enabled, routes will be propagate to route tables use BGP (boarder gateway protocol) => only best route is communicated to other networks.
 - Snowball, Snowball Edge and Snowball mobile
   - all use for moving large amount of data in/out of AWS.